StefanHaunsberger/GeneNameGenieJ/docs/src/man/mirna-functions.md

 │ 14  │ evidenceType        │
 ```

-### `getCurrentMirbaseVersion`: Get information on the latest miRBase release version supported by the package
+Get information on the latest miRBase release version supported by the package

 ```jldoctest mirna
 julia> getCurrentMirbaseVersion()